 In order to succeed in this class, reading should be considered an ongoing homework assignment.
-Completing reading assignments will prepare you for exams, assignments and projects.
+Completing reading assignments will prepare you for assignments and projects.
 There is no one book that is ideal for this type of cross discipline course.
 Therefore, all reading will be presented as pdf files on Laulima and on the class website.
-Prior to the start of each lecture there will be a short in-class guiz related to the readings.